schraf/wasm/README.md

 # wasm
-High level assembler the compiles to web assembly.
+High level assembler that compiles to web assembly.